facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/phone/controls/login-ui-control/index.md

 	![image](images/image10.png)

-1. Once the log in dialog window closes, notice that the caption of the button changes to **Log Out** and your user name is displayed in the upper right corner of the page.
+1. Once the log in dialog window closes, notice that the caption of the button changes to **Log Out** and your user name is displayed in the lower left corner of the page.
 Lastly, observe the welcome message in the page confirming that the **SessionStateChanged** event was raised to indicate that the session was opened successfully.

 	![image](images/image11.png)